Teach Beside Me

 Now, on to the Moon Phases Activity!

-This is a super simple thing to create and it shows just how a moon looks at the different phases.
+This is a super simple thing to create and it shows just how a moon looks at the different phases of its orbit.
 I made it into a printable to make it simple for you to use.
 You can get the template in my shop!

 moon phases activity

 To make this moon phase slider, print out the template.
-Cut out the circle from the first page.
+Cut out the circle template of the moon’s surface from the first page.
 Glue the first and second page together along the top and bottom edge.
 Trim off the side edges to make it smaller.

 moon phase activity for kids